mtumilowicz/js-nodejs-websocket-workshop/README.md

     will have sent and received a Close frame and will not send further Close frames
     * each endpoint will see the status code sent by the other end as _The WebSocket Connection Close Code_
 ### status codes
-When closing an established connection (e.g., when sending a Close frame, after the opening handshake has completed), an endpoint MAY indicate a reason for closure
+when closing an established connection (e.g., when sending a Close frame, after the opening handshake has completed), an endpoint MAY indicate a reason for closure

 |Ranges         |Description   |
 |---            |---|